 Goodrich CLE List

-Michigan Attorneys are not required to take a minimum number of continuing legal education (CLE), unlike in some other states.
-We feel in order to maintain competence to practice law, our staff participates in a wide variety of CLEs.
+Michigan Attorneys are not required to complete a minimum number of continuing legal education (CLE) hours, unlike in some other states.
+We feel that in order to maintain competence to practice law, our staff participates in a wide variety of CLEs.
 (Michigan Rules of Professional Conduct Rule 1.1, Comment).

 Every day, with every lawsuit and every decision, the law is evolving; what was good law yesterday may be bad law today.
 To make sure our clients are covered, our staff engages in CLE to keep their skills up to talk with other attorneys practicing in many different areas.